 Appearing at the summit on Friday (prior to Clinton’s NY fundraiser appearance later that night), Trump referred to the Syrian refugee crisis as possibly the “all-time great Trojan Horse.”

 The nearly two-year process for a Syrian applicant to achieve refugee status has been well documented.
-Since 9/11, not a single Syrian refugee has been arrested or deported from the United States.
+Since 9/11, not a single Syrian refugee has been arrested or deported from the United States for terrorism.

 Pandering to his audience of evangelicals, Trump said of the refugee crisis: